Amitabha37377/Awful-DOTS/README.md

 ## Installation

-It is probably not a good idea to install these configs in your pc as things may break.
+Installing the config may break somethings in your pc as I can only try them in my computer.
 But in case you want to use them anyway, follow the bellow steps:-

 <details>
 <summary><b style="font-size:20px">Install Awesome-git</b></summary>